Iberian lynx

-The Iberian lynx (Lynx pardinus) is a wild cat species endemic to the Iberian Peninsula in southwestern Europe.
-It is listed as Endangered on the IUCN Red List.
+The Iberian lynx (Lynx pardinus) is one of the four extant species within Lynx, a genus of medium-sized wild cats.
+The Iberian lynx is endemic to the Iberian Peninsula in southwestern Europe.
+It is listed as vulnerable on the IUCN Red List.
 In the 20th century, the Iberian lynx population had declined because of overhunting, poaching, fragmentation of suitable habitats, and the population decline of its main prey species, the European rabbit (Oryctolagus cuniculus), caused by myxomatosis and rabbit haemorrhagic disease.
+Fossils suggest the species has been present in Iberia since the end of the Early Pleistocene, around one million years ago.